Battle of the Somme

 The Battle of the Somme (Bataille de la Somme; Schlacht an der Somme), also known as the Somme offensive, was a battle of the First World War fought by the armies of the British Empire and the French Republic against the German Empire.
-It took place between 09 June and 10 November 1916 on both sides of the upper reaches of the river Somme in France.
+It took place between 1 July and 18 November 1916 on both sides of the upper reaches of the river Somme in France.
 The battle was intended to hasten a victory for the Allies.
 More than three million men fought in the battle, of whom more than one million were either wounded or killed, making it one of the deadliest battles in human history.
+It illustrated the deadly potential of mechanized warfare that began in the mid-19th century.

 The French and British had planned an offensive on the Somme during the Chantilly Conference in December 1915.
 The Allies agreed upon a strategy of combined offensives against the Central Powers in 1916 by the French, Russian, British and Italian armies, with the Somme offensive as the Franco-British contribution.
 The French army was to undertake the main part of the Somme offensive, supported on the northern flank by the Fourth Army of the British Expeditionary Force (BEF).
 When the Imperial German Army began the Battle of Verdun on the Meuse on 21 February 1916, French commanders diverted many of the divisions intended for the Somme and the "supporting" attack by the British became the principal effort.
 British forces comprised a mixture of wartime volunteers from the Territorial Force and Kitchener's Army with the remains of the pre-war army.